 (see the Configuration section below).

-The plugin listens for the space status update event raised when a space is marked as archived and removes its attachments from the in-memory list of unused attachments, if any.
+The plugin listens for the space status update event raised when a space is marked as archived and removes its attachments from the list of unused attachments, if any.

-Search results age and cache cleanup
+Search results age and refresh

-Considering the fact that once generated, the in-memory list of unused attachments cannot be kept 100% accurate just by listening to the above
+Considering the fact that once generated, the list of unused attachments cannot be kept 100% accurate just by listening to the above

 mentioned content update events, it is recommended to relaunch the unused attachment search background process to refresh the list of unused